 Building Division

-The Development Center is open for in-person services by appointment and limited walk-in service.
+The Development Center is open for virtual and in-person appointments and limited walk-in service - schedule an appointment here.
 The City moved to an all-digital application and plan review platform.
 This means that we no longer accept paper plan submittals.
 All submittals must be done in digital format.

-2/18/2025: Building Inspection Services – Temporary Impact: Building inspection appointment availability is limited through mid-April.
-Appointment wait times may extend up to 7 days, and our team is actively working to increase appointment slots when possible.
+5/28/2025: Building Inspection Services – Temporary Impact: Building inspection appointment availability is limited through July.
+Appointment wait times may extend up to 3 days, and our team is actively working to increase appointment slots when possible.
 We appreciate your patience and understanding and apologize for any inconvenience this may cause.

 2022 California Building Standards Code